kaitlinnewson/carto2017/content/speakers.en.md

 ---
 ### <a name="Bartlett"></a>Rebecca Bartlett
-Rebecca Bartlett is the GIS and Digital Resources Librarian at Carleton University.
-She takes great pleasure in finding elevation profiles for bike routes that foolish colleagues share with her, thinking that an 8 km hill climb will dissuade her from a "pleasant" Sunday ride.
+Rebecca Bartlett has been the GIS and Digital Resources Librarian at Carleton University since 2012 and the ACMLA Treasurer since 2014.

 ---
 ### <a name="Beck"></a>Gordon Beck